Information for Undergraduate Degree Candidates

 Complete the online application for degree in your myGoucher account.
-Please read the instructions on the application and follow them carefully.
-If you have any questions about the form, or you do not see this link on your myGoucher account, please call 410-337-6090 or e-mail email@example.com
+Please read the instructions provided below on how to access the form.
+If you have any questions about the form, or you do not see this link on your myGoucher account, please call 410-337-6090 or e-mail email@example.com.

 When should I submit my application for degree?